mdancho84/mdancho84.github.io/_posts/2018-05-31-backtesting-quantopian-zipline-tibbletime-furrr-flyingfox.md

 #### Why "Flying Fox"?

 Zipline just doesn't quite make for a good hex sticker.
-A flying fox is a synonymn for zipliners, and it's hard to argue that this magestic animal wouldn't create a killer hex sticker.
+A flying fox is a synonym for zipliners, and it's hard to argue that this majestic animal wouldn't create a killer hex sticker.

 ![Flying Fox](/assets/2018-05-31-flyingfox/flying_fox.jpg)